trampgeek/moodle-qtype_coderunner/README.md

 then executed once for each test case to see if it generates the expected output for that test.

+ 1. **octave\_function**.
+This uses the open-source Octave system to process matlab-like student submissions.
+It has not yet been used for teaching so should be regarded as experimental.

 As discussed later, this base set of question types can be customised or extended in various ways.

-C++ isn't built in at present, as we don't teach it, but changing the sandboxes to support C++ is mainly just a matter of changing the compile command line, viz., the line "$cmd = ..." in the *compile* methods of the  *C\_Task* classes in *runguardsandboxtasks.php* and *liusandboxtasks.php*.
-You would then probably
-wish to change the C question type templates a bit (or create modified copies), e.g. to include
+C++ isn't available as a built-in type at present, as we don't teach it.
+However, if the Jobe server is configured to run C++ jobs (probably using the language ID 'cpp') you should be able to make a custom C++ question type by starting with the C question type, setting the language to *cpp* and changing the template to include
-*iostream* instead of, or as well as, *stdio.h* by default.
+*iostream* instead of, or as well as, *stdio.h*.
 The line

         using namespace std;